 Since January 1992, the Company, a development stage corporation, has been engaged almost exclusively in research and development activities focused on designing, developing, and marketing its unattended, credit card activated control systems.
 From inception through September 30, 1996, the Company has had nominal operating revenues and has generated funds primarily through the sale of its securities.
-Through September 30, 1996, the Company has received, net of expenses, of such sales, the amount of \$4,367,085 in connection with private placements, \$1,105,800 from the exercise of the 1995 Common Stock Purchase Warrants, and \$2,345,104 in connection with its initial public offering.
+As of September 30, 1996, the Company has received, net of expenses of such sales, the amount of \$4,367,085 in connection with private placements, \$1,105,800 from the exercise of Common Stock purchase warrants, and \$2,345,104 in connection with its initial public offering.
 The Company has incurred operating losses since its inception, resulting in an accumulated deficit of \$7,968,469 at September 30, 1996 and such losses are expected to continue throughout 1997.